serenity-is/docs/tutorials/movies/adding_movie_genres.md

 ### Re-runing T4 Templates

 As we added a new entity to our application, we should run T4 templates after building solution.

-> If you are using a Serene version before 1.6.0, it might complain about duplicate attribute declerations, so just delete GenreRow partial class in GenreGrid.cs.